openshift/hive/docs/using-hive.md

 The OpenShift installer `InstallConfig` must be stored in a `secret` and referenced in the `ClusterDeployment`.
 This allows Hive to more easily support installing multiple versions of OpenShift.

-First, retrieve the public key for the SSH public key you created earlier, if you created one:
+First, retrieve the public key for the SSH key pair you created earlier, if you created one:

 ```sh